biotite-dev/biotite/doc/tutorial/sequence/annotations.rst

         if feature.key == "regulatory":
             print(feature.qual["regulatory_class"])

-Similarily to :class:`Alignment` objects, we can visualize an :class:`Annotation` using the :mod:`biotite.sequence.graphics` subpackage, in a so called *feature map*.
+Similarly to :class:`Alignment` objects, we can visualize an :class:`Annotation` using the :mod:`biotite.sequence.graphics` subpackage, in a so called *feature map*.
-In order to avoid overlaping features, we draw only the *CDS* feature.
+In order to avoid overlapping features, we draw only the *CDS* feature.

 .. jupyter-execute::